18F/gcp-appengine-template/DEVSECOPS.md

 The platform that people will be deploying to is Google Cloud Platform (GCP).
-This project does not directly address how GCP is provisioned and set up, but from discussions with the people within GSA ICE who are developing the process, the rough plan is to have a GSA GCP organization account run by the ICE folks who will, upon receiving an approved request from a Project Owner, set up GCP Project(s) for the Project Owner with a minimal set of permissions and services provisioned in it.
+This project does not directly address how GCP is provisioned and set up, but from discussions with the people within GSA ICE who are developing the process, the rough plan is to have a GSA GCP Organization account run by the ICE folks who will, upon receiving an approved request from a Project Owner, set up GCP Project(s) for the Project Owner with a minimal set of permissions and services provisioned in it.

-GCP Projects are fully compartmentalized subdivisions within a GCP organization that are meant to be used for individual application environments like dev/test/prod.
+GCP Projects are fully compartmentalized subdivisions within a GCP Organization that are meant to be used for individual application environments like dev/test/prod.
 Access to one GCP Project does not give you access to any other Project.
 Billing is managed on a per-Project basis as well.

-### Controls

-* The creation of GCP Projects is controlled by GSA ICE.
-* Users and service accounts in the GCP Project and their permissions are managed by GSA ICE as well.
-* Users are required to use 2fa to get into the GCP Console and use GCP resources.
-The current second factor that must be used is a U2F/FIDO key.
-* Billing is configured by GSA ICE.

-### Logging/Auditing/Visibility

-* We believe that GSA ICE will be implementing some level of audit logging and alerting for users and permissions changes across the organization, but do not know specifics.
-* This project attempts to turn on our own audit logs within the project so that we can listen and alert on unusual activity.
-* GCP allows billing alerts to be configured, but we do not know if GSA ICE will be taking advantage of that.
-* There is a billing dashboard that can be accessed by Project Owners as well as GSA ICE.

 ## Project